dfinity/portal/docs/tutorials/hackathon-prep-course/8-managing-canisters.md

 The values returned in this output refer to the following:

-- Status: The canister's current status, such as `Running` or `Stopped`.
+- Status: The canister's [current status](https://github.com/dfinity/interface-spec/blob/master/spec/index.md#canister-lifecycle-canister-lifecycle), such as `Running`, `Stopping` or `Stopped`.
 - [Controllers](/docs/current/tutorials/developer-journey/level-1/1.6-managing-canisters#adding-an-identity-as-a-controller-of-a-canister): The principal IDs of the canister's configured controllers.
 Controllers are able to perform operations such as deploying or stopping a canister.
 - [Memory allocation](/docs/current/developer-docs/gas-cost): The current amount of memory allocated by the canister.
 - [Compute allocation](/docs/current/developer-docs/gas-cost): The current amount of compute resources allocated by the canister.